mahabhu/CSE471_assignment/blog.md

   $$

-  These are the accessible strategies that do not satisfy any player who were previously unsatisfied but might maie a previously satisfied player unsatisfied.
+  These are the accessible strategies that do not satisfy any player who were previously unsatisfied but might make a previously satisfied player unsatisfied.
 As a consequence,
   $|\text{UnSat}(\mathbf{x_{t+1}})|\ge|\text{UnSat}(\mathbf{x_{t}})|$.